 Start Date To Be Announced

 (plus optional $20 for ICF CCEs)

-NEW!
 Listen as Ben Dean talks to master teacher, Bob Siegfried about such questions as “What IS Appreciative Inquiry?”
 How did Bob get interested in the field years ago?
 How does it fit into the broader field of positive psychology?
 Can this class dramatically empower me with my individual coaching clients?
 And more.
 (19 mins.)

 To listen, download the mp3 here.

 Become a Certified Positive Psychology Coach.
 By taking this course, you will have completed 12 hours toward the 56 positive psychology coach-specific training hours needed for certification as a Certified Positive Psychology Coach.
 Click here for more certification information.

 1. What is Appreciative Inquiry?
 What is Prospection?

 Appreciative Inquiry, developed by David Cooperrider in the 1980s as a revolutionary approach to creating change in organizational settings by offering a positive approach by leveraging an organization’s core strengths, rather than attempting to overcome or minimize its weaknesses.
 With its 4-D Model (Discovery, Dream, Design and Destiny) and its focus on the positive present and possible future, rather than on the problems of the past and present.
 AI offers coaches a useful coaching framework.
 By the early 2000’s, coaches were adding AI to their coaching tool kits, and AI was being heralded as “Change at the Speed of Imagination.”